frasey/Roll_for/README.md

 # Roll_for
 Using Python, Flask and SQLAlchemy to create a working CRUD app using restful routes.
 This app is intended to support organisation and disordered eating.

 I created an app in which different users can input food preferences, and a random assortment of their options will be generated as a meal plan for a bento-style lunch, along with a shopping list.

+The title of this project is 'Roll_For [lunch]'.
+I focused on lunch as a meal that I always struggle to organise for, but the idea is that the app could be used for any and all meal planning that someone may find difficult.

 Keeping accessibility in mind, the main functionality of this app is on the home page and a darker colour scheme used.